A-Bloom/CARLA_LiDAR_RL.py/README.md

 ManualControl.py does exactly what it sounds like it should do.
 It can be called by setting Manual=True in the ControlPanel or by calling it directly to get the defaults.
-Along with Verbose=True it can be helpful for understanding if your action reward structure is working properly.
+Along with Verbose=True it can be helpful for understanding if your action and reward structures are working properly.

 The TestBenches are simplified versions of some of the more complex pieces of code.
 They are referenced throughout the comments.